kweinmeister/gemini-model-router/README.md

 ## ☁️ Deployment to Cloud Run

+This project is designed for easy deployment to [Cloud Run](https://cloud.google.com/run), a fully managed serverless platform that automatically scales your application based on traffic, so you only pay for what you use.

 1. **Deploy Directly from Source Code**:
    First, ensure the environment variables are set as described in the [Configuration](#%EF%B8%8F-configuration) section.
 Then, run the following command to deploy.